 Variable Description

+CFG{opt}{disable_dmp_native_support} If it is set to 1, Dynamic Multi-pathing support for the native LVM volume groups and ZFS pools is disabled after upgrade.
+Retaining Dynamic Multi-pathing support for the native LVM volume groups and ZFS pools during upgrade increases RPM upgrade time depending on the number of LUNs and native LVM volume groups and ZFS pools configured on the system.
+List or scalar: scalar

+Optional or required: optional

 CFG{opt}{patch_path} Defines the path of a patch level release to be integrated with a base or a maintenance level release in order for multiple releases to be simultaneously installed .

 List or scalar: scalar

 Optional or required: optional

 CFG{opt}{patch2_path} Defines the path of a second patch level release to be integrated with a base or a maintenance level release in order for multiple releases to be simultaneously installed.

 List or scalar: scalar

 Optional or required: optional

 CFG{opt}{patch3_path} Defines the path of a third patch level release to be integrated with a base or a maintenance level release in order for multiple releases to be simultaneously installed.

 List or scalar: scalar

 Optional or required: optional

 CFG{opt}{patch4_path} Defines the path of a fourth patch level release to be integrated with a base or a maintenance level release in order for multiple releases to be simultaneously installed.

 List or scalar: scalar

 Optional or required: optional

+Variable Description

 CFG{opt}{patch5_path} Defines the path of a fifth patch level release to be integrated with a base or a maintenance level release in order for multiple releases to be simultaneously installed.

 List or scalar: scalar

 Optional or required: optional

-Variable Description

 CFG{rootsecusrgrps} Defines if the user chooses to grant read access to the cluster only for root and other users/usergroups which are granted explicit privileges on VCS objects.

 List or scalar: scalar

 Optional or required: optional

 CFG{secusrgrps} Defines the usergroup names that are granted read access to the cluster.

 List or scalar: scalar

 Optional or required: optional

-Table 11-1 Response file variables for upgrading SFHA (continued)
+Table 13-1 Response file variables for upgrading SFHA (continued)

-Sample response file for SFHA upgrade
+Sample response file for full upgrade of SFHA